Remote client relationship. How do you keep the relationship on track, engaged and loved up?

-Besides thinking about what it is that we do it prompted me to think why we do what we do, and how can we do this better?
+I recently answered this exact question in an online business forum.
+Besides thinking about what it is that we at Straight Talk do.
+It prompted me to think why we do what we do, and how can we do this better?

-While years ago we would have taken files home on a USB, had them emailed to us or logged into a VPN (virtual private network), advances in technology means we can now simply open our laptops and work anywhere in the world with immediate access to all the information we require.
+Years ago we would have taken files home on a USB, had them emailed to us or logged into a VPN (virtual private network).
+Advances in technology means we can now simply open our laptops and work anywhere in the world with immediate access to all the information we require.

-A quick Google search will reveal the hundreds, if not thousands of tools available to us, still, as with any tools it is how you use them, the strategy you apply and your actions around that strategy that really make the difference.
+A quick Google search will reveal the hundreds, if not thousands of tools available to us.
+As with any tools it is how we use them, the strategy applied and the actions around that strategy that really make the difference.

 Despite what business you are in it is the relationship you have with your customers (both internal and external) that ultimately drives business and matters most.

 Written communication is just words on a screen, despite this they can be interpreted in a myriad of ways depending on the state of the reader.
-Are they having a good or a bad day, are they rushed when reading it – the human condition plays a major role.
+Is the reader having a good or a bad day, are they rushed when reading it?
+The human condition plays a major role.

 Never underestimate the power of a phone call, in saving time and avoiding misunderstanding.

 I like to think of communication in order of priority, firstly face to face in person, then skype, followed by the phone.
 Text and email come next followed up by project management software.